SilvaMakana/RK4_examples/Kepler/README_Kepler.md

     `gnuplot Kepler_plottingv2.gnu`

-    - In the set output, adjust the name of the file to match what you want plotted
+    - In the `set output ...`, adjust the name of the file to match what you want plotted
-    - In the plot command, adjust the name of the file to match what you want plotted
+    - In the `plot "Kepler_..._output.txt"`, adjust the name of the file to match what you want plotted (`VEL` or `ENERGY`)